lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 should only be done by MPI rank 0 (``comm->me == 0``) and output that is send to both ``screen`` and ``logfile`` should use the :cpp:func:`utils::logmesg() convenience function <LAMMPS_NS::utils::logmesg>`.

+We also discourage the use for stringstreams as the bundled {fmt} library and the customized tokenizer classes can provide the same functionality in a cleaner way with better performance.
+This will also help to retain a consistent programming style despite the many different contributors.

 Formatting with the {fmt} library
 ===================================